arm61/pylj/docs/source/ideal-gas-law.md

 ## The van der Waals equation

 The two corrections have a classical form.
-Writing $v = A / N$ for the area per particle, the van der Waals equation in two dimensions is
+Writing $v = A / N$ for the area per atom, the van der Waals equation in two dimensions is

 $$
 p = \frac{k_B T}{v - b} - \frac{a}{v^2},
 $$

-with $b$ the area a particle excludes and $a$ the strength of the attraction.
+with $b$ the area an atom excludes and $a$ the strength of the attraction.
 Expanded at low density it gives a second virial coefficient of $b - a / k_B T$.
-The fit is to the pressure with the full $N k_B T / A$ kinetic term, since the equation is written for $N$ particles:
+The fit is to the pressure with the full $N k_B T / A$ kinetic term, since the equation is written for $N$ atoms:

 ```{code-cell} python
 def van_der_waals(v, a, b):